christiandunkel/time-visualizer/doc/documentation.md

 <a name="module_ANIMATOR.updateLineChart"></a>

 ### ANIMATOR.updateLineChart()
-updates 'individual chart' for current frame
+updates 'line chart' for current frame

 **Kind**: static method of [<code>ANIMATOR</code>](#module_ANIMATOR)
 <a name="module_ANIMATOR.drawLineGraph"></a>